 - Responsible Use of Information Resources (SPG 601.07).
 This policy characterizes any violation of third party copyright as "unethical and unacceptable."

-Learn more about copyright compliance and how to report issues and concerns from the U-M Compliance Resource Center's Information Management: Copyright.
+Learn more about copyright compliance and how to report issues and concerns, and your right to use copyrighted material without permission under certain circumstances, from the U-M Library Copyright Office's Copyright Basics.

 - Your files are shared automatically.
 Peer-to-Peer (P2P) file-sharing software (such as BitTorrent) not only receives files, but automatically allows others to access them.